jingweimo/academic-kickstart/content/publication/journal-articles/GANReview/indx.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "Smart Agriculture Technology (in preparation)"
+publication: "Computers and Electronics in Agriculture (in preparation)"

 # abstract: